 Njacko Backo

-African Voyage/ Voyage Africain – In-person or Virtual Performance
+African Voyage/ Voyage Africain

 Booking Details

-In-Person & Virtual School Performance Fee: $670 + HST
+School In-Person & Virtual Performance Fee: $670 + HST

 Audience Size: 300/500